danielenricocahall/One-Class-NeuralNetwork/README.md

 # One-Class-NeuralNetwork
 Simplified Keras implementation of one class neural network for nonlinear anomaly detection.

 The implementation is based on the approach described here: https://arxiv.org/pdf/1802.06360.pdf.
-I've included several datasets from ODDS (http://odds.cs.stonybrook.edu/) to play with.
+I've included several datasets from ODDS (http://odds.cs.stonybrook.edu/) and the Wine Dataset from UCI (https://archive.ics.uci.edu/ml/datasets/wine) to play with.

 # Setup